|

 Department of Ecology's evaluation of the lower Yakima River in 1997

-and enforcement of the Clean Water Act, considerable attention has been focused on water quality issues.
+and enforcement of the Clean Water Act, considerable attention has

 In 1997, the Washington State Department of Ecology set a 90th